Breast Cancer Screening (PDQ®): Screening - Patient Information [NCI]Skip to the navigation

 False-positive test results can occur.

 Screening test results may appear to be abnormal even though no cancer is present.
-A false-positive test result (one that shows there is cancer when there really isn't) can cause anxiety and is usually followed by more tests (such as biopsy), which also have risks.
+A false-positive test result (one that shows there is cancer when there really isn't) is usually followed by more tests (such as biopsy), which also have risks.

 Most abnormal test results turn out not to be cancer.
 False-positive results are more common in the following: